Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 Journey mapping

-Mapped the full planning workflow across all six tools, revealing 14 hands-off points where data was lost or duplicated.
+Mapped the full planning workflow across all six tools, revealing more than dozen hand-off points where data was lost or duplicated.

 Contextual interviews